 Together with GRI, we also celebrated the successful rehabilitation and release of our first male elephant, Batoka.
 After 11 years of care at the Kafue release facility, he joined a herd of wild elephants.
-We follow Batoka's progress via a GPS satellite collar that allows the team to closely monitor his movements to ensure that he's thriving in the wild.
+We follow Batoka's progress via a GPS satellit follow Batoka's progress via a GPS satellite collar that allows the team to closely monitor his movements to ensure that he's thriving in the wild.